Newport-on-Tay: Newport-on-Tay and the arts

 The arts have played a major role in the shaping of Newport and its neighbourhood.
 In 1905 the Tayport Artists' Circle was formed, including James Douglas, Anna Douglas, Alec Grieve, Stewart Carmichael, William Bradley Lamond, Charles Adamson and the so-called "Painter's painter" David Foggie.
 Led by Frank Laing, their aim was to have an influence through art on the industrial environment; this is explained in a letter from Laing to the town planner/architect Patrick Geddes.

-Many teachers of fine art in the University of Dundee's Duncan of Jordanstone College of Art and Design have migrated towards Newport-on-Tay and its north-west facing position for the incredible quality of light.
-Such heavy-weights in the Scottish art scene as John Byrne, Will Maclean and Marian Leven are associated with the area.
+Many teachers of fine art in the University of Dundee's Duncan of Jordanstone College of Art and Design have migrated towards Newport-on-Tay and its north-west facing position for the quality of light.
+Scottish artists such as John Byrne, Will Maclean and Marian Leven are associated with the area.
 A local community arts centre, The Forgan Arts, provides courses in arts and crafts.
 The Tatha art gallery opened in Newport-on-Tay in 2014.